An image of an arrow icon

 Change Your Eating Mindset

-Many people have a complicated relationship with food, whether you have a severe food allergy or are trying to avoid gaining too much weight during pregnancy.
-A registered dietitian is a resource to help you work through eating barriers and anxieties.
-After discussing life challenges and concerns with your dietitian, they can help you develop a realistic and approachable plan for making progress.
+Many people have a complicated relationship with food, whether they have a severe food allergy or are trying to avoid gaining too much weight during pregnancy.
+A registered dietitian is a resource to help you work through barriers and anxieties to develop lasting healthy eating habits.

 Customization and Support

-One of the downsides of reading about health and wellness online is that these resources can only offer general tips and tricks, at best.
+One of the downsides of reading about health and wellness online is that these resources can only offer general tips and tricks at best.
 A huge perk of working with a dietitian is that their advice is aimed entirely at you.
-Your health plan will factor in your goals and priorities, your height and weight, and how much you exercise.
-Your dietitian will also consider your dietary restrictions, food preferences, and aversions.

 If you can't eat (or don't like) certain foods, then your dietitian can recommend adequate replacements to substitute into your diet.